 What is important for the implementation of the project?

 When your project has been approved, you should familiarise yourself with the conditions set out in the grant agreement.
-Please contact the person in charge of your project in the "Forschungsverwaltung" (research funding administration), who will be happy to advise and inform you on all matters concerning the financial administration of your project.
+Please contact the person in charge of your project in the "Drittmittelverwaltung" (administration of external funding), who will be happy to advise and inform you on all matters concerning the financial administration of your project.

 Who can help me with preparing the grant proposal?